dennisryanlee/stock-quote-webpage/tracking.md

 1. In project folder, "npm init"
 2. Install packages with npm - "npm i -s express" etc.
 3. Run "node server.js" or "nodemon server.js"
+4. When starting a new dev environment, remember to type "npm install" to download all node packages from package.json (08/05/22)

 https://levelup.gitconnected.com/set-up-and-run-a-simple-node-server-project-38b403a3dc09
 how to find objects in array: https://stackoverflow.com/questions/7364150/find-object-by-id-in-an-array-of-javascript-objects